Ficool

 Page 6

-The masked man draws his sword quickly.
+The masked figure draws his sword without hesitation.

 Page 7